0mBudsMan/WebD-Selection/README.md

 2. Implement a dark mode toggle button to enhance the user experience.
 (20 points)
 3. Add keyboard shortcuts to navigate through questions easily (e.g., arrow keys).
 (20 points)
 4. Include a search bar that allows users to search for specific questions by keywords or category titles.
 (20 points)

-6. Create a progress bar that tracks the user's completion rate of answered questions.
+5. Create a progress bar that tracks the user's completion rate of answered questions.
 (30 points)
+6. Allow users to create a new category and add a question under any category.
+Ensure this information is stored in the browser.
+(70 points)